soulshake/django/README.md

 ### docker-compose.yml

 The [docker-compose.yml](https://github.com/convox-examples/django/blob/master/docker-compose.yml) file explains how to run the containers that make up your app.
-This generated file describes a `web` container which will be your main Django web process.
-The various sections of the `web` configuration are described below:
+This generated file describes a `web` service from which your main Django web containers will be created.
+The various sections of the `web` service configuration are described below:

 #### build